Denver Truck Cargo Spill Accident Attorneys

 There is no auto accident as devastating as a truck accident.
 These vehicles can weigh between 80,000 and 100,000 pounds, meaning an accident can easily lead to surrounding cars being completely crushed.
 A cargo spill could make things even worse, as the cargo could be dangerous, toxic, or heavy.
 If a driver or loader failed to properly secure cargo in a truck’s trailer, then they would be liable to any injuries sustained in a spill.

-The team at Leventhal Puga Braley P.C. has witnessed the damage and devastation that these kinds of accidents can cause.
+The team at Leventhal Puga Braley P.C. has witnessed the damage and devastation that these kinds of collisions can cause.
 Very few accident victims walk away from a cargo spill without a traumatic injury, and these injuries can require months to years of medical intervention.
-If you have found yourself injured by a cargo spill accident, we can use all of our legal experience and knowledge to advocate for the compensation you need to recover.
-Call our firm at (303) 759-9945 or toll-free at (877) 433-3906 to receive top-notch legal aid.
+If you have found yourself injured by a Colorado cargo spill accident, we can use all of our legal experience and knowledge to advocate for the compensation you need to recover.
+Call our firm at (303) 759-9945 or toll-free at (877) 433-3906 to receive top-notch legal representation.